Essays, Talks, Videos & Audios

 Introductory Videos and videos explaining the human condition

-The Main Collection of Videos about the Human Condition include introductory material (such as the 14-Part Series of Videos at the Top of the Homepage), detailed explanation of the biology, question and answers about various topics, discussion of the transformation, and other previous discussions.
+The Main Collection of Videos about the Human Condition include introductory material (such as the THE Interview and 16-Part Series of Videos at the Top of the Homepage), detailed explanation of the biology, question and answers about various topics, discussion of the transformation, and other previous discussions.

-FREEDOM webinars, which began in 2015, contain both introductory material and more advanced analysis of the human condition, and so are very helpful in conveying the depth of insight into human behaviour that understanding of the human condition now makes possible.
+The 3-part FREEDOM Webinar Series, which took place in 2015, contains both introductory material and more advanced analysis of the human condition, and so is very helpful in conveying the depth of insight into human behaviour that understanding of the human condition now makes possible.

 The Human Condition Documentary